AlexArdelean21/Momentum/ROADMAP.md

 # 🔥 Momentum - Project Roadmap
+npx prisma studio

 This document outlines the necessary steps to complete the multi-user functionality, prepare the app for initial user feedback, and explore future enhancements.

----
-🧩 Feature 1: PWA Support

-Goal: Convert the Momentum web app into a Progressive Web App so it can be installed and run like a native app.

-Tasks:

-Create manifest.json with app metadata (name, icon, theme color, etc.)

-Add appropriate icons (192x192 and 512x512) to /public

-Configure next.config.js using next-pwa

-Generate and register a service-worker.js

-Add <link rel="manifest"> and meta tags in _document.tsx

-Add logic for beforeinstallprompt event and a visible Download App button

-Outcome: Users can install the app with a single click.
-Enables offline support and future notification capabilities.

 🧩 Feature 2: Advanced Activity System (Project-Based Activities)

-Goal: Replace or enhance the current flat activity system to support multi-step structured activities that track incremental progress throughout the day.
+Goal: enhance the current flat activity system to support multi-step structured activities that track incremental progress throughout the day.

 Design: